Meyer-C/GUI-based-database-editor/README.md

 6. If you want to add a chemical to the database, select one of the chemicals, and then click the "Add to database, continue to next step" button.
 Becasue you will need to add more storage information about the chemical, only select one chemical at a time.
 7. Enter the storage information for the chemical at the lab and then click the "Add to Database" button.
 8. If the chemical has been added successfully, a popup will apear saying that the chemical has been added to the database!

+### HMDB Add

+> This tab allows you to add chemicals directly from the Human Metabolome Data Base!
+In this early version of this search tool, it can only search by HMDB accession number (HMDB#####), but later versions will include more search options.
+As with the PubChem Add tool, you will need to add specific information about the chemical such as storage information within the lab.

+1. First, navigate to the "HMDB Add" option in the "Edit Database" dropdown menu.
+2. Once the HMDB Add tab pops up, there will be a search bar that will allow you to enter the HMDB accession number.
+You can search with just the accession number (#######), or with the full accession name/number (HMDB#######).
+3. Click the "Search" button!
+4. Once the chemical has been returned from HMDB, a popup will apear that will list any returned chemicals.
+5. If you want to add a chemical to the database, click the button next to the chemical and then the "Add to database, continue to next step" button.
+Becasue you will need to add more storage information about the chemical, only select one chemical at a time.
+7. Enter the storage information for the chemical at the lab and then click the "Add to Database" button.
+8. If the chemical has been added successfully, a popup will apear saying that the chemical has been added to the database!